abrahamwoubie/Summer_School_RL/tasks.md

 learning diary that consists of different questions related to given lectures.

-You can find the learning diary on "Course Notes" section. **Note that it might be updated during first week,** but you can start working on questions already included.
+You can find the learning diary on "Course Notes" section. **Note that it might be updated during the first week,** but you can start working on questions that are already included.

 ## Project (done during second week, 21.8 - 25.8, and onward)
 Deadline: TBA (after second week of summer school) <br>
 Returnables: Final report and source code

-Second week will consist of working on a pre-defined project, writing final report with final results as well as returning source code produced.
+Second week will consist of working on a pre-defined project/task, writing a report with theory, methodology, experiment setup and final results as well as returning source code produced.

-There will be tutoring sessions on second week of the summer school where TA's will assist with the projects.
+There will be tutoring sessions on the second week of the summer school where TA's will be answering and assisting you with your projects.
 There will also be an IRC chat (see "Chat" tab, available during second week) where you can ask questions outside tutoring sessions.

-*Note from TA: We are not top-experts in these areas and the tasks are quite fresh/new/open problems.
+*Note from TAs: We are not top-experts in these areas and the tasks are quite fresh/new/open problems.
 As such, do not expect pre-made solutions or 100% correct suggestions from us :)*

 **Note: Accessing required datasets requires certified Synapse account.
 See "Dataset" page**